+3 Financial Assets 2024 2023

+NON-CURRENT a D

-3 Financial Assets 2023 \$ 2022 \$ NON-CURRENT Shares at Market Value - Morgan Stanley 3,195,315 2,817,252 Charles at manner value and a second property of the second property 3.195.315 2.817.252
+Shares at Market Value - Morgan Stanley 3,461,585 3,195,315

+3,461,585 3,195,315

 4 Reserves

 (a) Investment revaluation reserve - Scholarship Fund

 The investment revaluation reserve - scholarship fund records the changes in fair value of investments classified as equity instruments at fair value through other comprehensive income purchased from funds raised specifically for scholarship purposes.
 Amounts are reclassified to retained earnings on disposal of the 'investment or when an impairment arises.